Back Burners: Plot

 Herc and Colicchio refuse to help Sergeant Carver as he assists in the Hamsterdam experiment.
-When Carver remarks that there are too many children, Colicchio notes that many of them are now unemployed because lookouts and runners are not needed if trade is legal.
+When Carver remarks that there are too many children, Colicchio notes that many of them are now unemployed because lookouts and runners are not needed if trade is allowed.
 Carver tells the dealers that they have to pay one hundred dollars a week to deal in Hamsterdam, with the money going towards supporting the children.
-Carver uses the first of the cash to buy a basketball hoop for the children.
-Colvin visits Hamsterdam that night, at which point the basketball hoop has already been destroyed.
+Carver uses the first of the cash to buy a basketball hoop for the children, only for the hoop to be damaged at night.
 Meanwhile, Marlo tells Partlow they are going to step back and wholesale their package to other dealers and let Avon take their corners.
-Marlo hopes to bide his time to catch Avon unaware.

 Bernard purchases batches of disposable phones for Shamrock, sticking to Bell's rules by buying only two phones from any single outlet.
-His girlfriend, Squeak, complains about the time-consuming errands and wants to buy the phones in bulk.
-Squeak eventually convinces Bernard by offering him oral sex in exchange.
 Elsewhere, Donette tells Bell that Brianna is planning to visit the police station to talk to McNulty about D'Angelo's death.
 An angered Bell learns that Brianna has been in contact with Levy, who recommends that they tell Avon.
 Bell says he will handle it.
 Meanwhile, Slim Charles assigns Poot to one of Marlo's corners with some muscle for protection.
 Poot is worried about retaliation from Marlo.
 Later, Snoop kills one of Poot's men in a drive-by shooting.

 At the Major Crimes Unit, Daniels reports that Bell and Marlo are the unit's new targets.
 He calls McNulty into his office, accurately suspecting he used Colvin to force the unit's change in direction.
 An unapologetic McNulty defends his actions, upon which Daniels tells him that he will be out of the unit once Bell is arrested.
 Freamon and Prez analyze the phone that Bubbles procured, but the information is difficult to interpret without knowing more about Marlo's organization.
-Freamon comments that a phone from the Barksdale organization would allow them to map out the organization with everything that they already know but it would be difficult to get a wiretap up with the phones being disposed of so quickly.
+Freamon comments that a phone from the Barksdale organization would allow them to map out the organization but it would be difficult to get a wiretap up with the phones being disposed of so quickly.